raiskumar/spring-boot-demo/README.md

 ## Spring Boot Demo Application
 A demo (Rest Service) application to show the power and simplicity of Spring Boot!
+Note:
+<br/>1.
+Make sure that your IDE has lombok plugin.
+<br/>2.
+Also, ensure that- Annotation processing is enabled in your IDE.

 ## Logical Components
 #### 1. package: rest